 Malware can impact the performance of your devices.
 Websites are a source of malware, and content filtering can help contain this risk.
 Malware is continuously working in the background to find valuable information, track your activities, and send your stolen data to their internet servers.

 How much time do your employees waste every day waiting for their desktops and laptops to do what they need to do?

-Malware can secretly use one of your computers to stream unacceptable content across the internet.
+Malware can secretly use one of your devices to stream unacceptable content across the internet.

-What would happen if one of your company's computers became the new favorite internet destination for some really unsavory content?
+What would happen if one of your company's devices became the new favorite internet destination for some really unsavory content?